jay-sharmaa/FitLite/README.md

 # FitLite
 FitLite is a comprehensive fitness tracking application that helps users monitor their health and fitness goals with advanced features and a seamless experience across mobile devices and wearables.

+# Run the App on Your Web Page !!
+[Run App](https://appetize.io/embed/b_65yzgrf7u7swgiy4zdyiki3rke) (Due to it being an emulator camera is not working and there can be performance issues while authenticating)

 # Login / Signup Screen

 <p float="left">